 With annual approval by the Board of Directors, the Executive Director will set salary and wages for all employees.
-Salaries and wages will be based on the employees ECE Credential 3.0 Level and years of employment at DELC.
+Salaries and wages will be based on the employees ECE Credential 3.0 Level.

 Pay Scale based on ECE Credential 3.0